Welcome to the Berkeley Biometeorology Lab Web site.

 Measuring and modeling carbon, water and energy exchange of ecosystems that experience extremes in water is the focus of our current research activities.
 One set of studies is being conducted over semi-arid, Mediterranean oak woodlands and annual grasslands, which access deep water tables.
 Another set of studies is being conducted over seasonally flooded peatlands and rice paddies, with access to shallow water tables.
 The upscaling this information regionally and globally is being accomplished through our coordination and association with the FLUXNET project and concurrent acquisition of multi-faceted remote sensing products.

-We are in the process of upgrading the web site so please bear with us and feel free to send me an email if you find any bugs:
+Feel free to send us an email if you find any bugs:

 jverfail at berkeley.edu